nikessl/Airbnb-Seattle-Data-Analysis/README.md

 This project is part of the Data Science Nanodegree I am doing at Udacity.
 I chose the dataset "Seattle Airbnb Open Data" as part of a submission to apply the concepts I learned.
 The aim of the small analysis was to find out which aspects lead to high prices for flats in Seattle.

 ### Files
-Included is the code that I wrote in python `Data Analysis.ipynb`, and the README file, that you are reading right now.
+Included is the code that I wrote in python `Data Analysis.ipynb`, and the `README.md` file, that you are reading right now.

 ### Run
 You can run the code by downloading it from this repository, opening it in your notebook and simply running the code